 These countries do not make Segway illegal for use on public pavements and some cycle lanes.
 It seems like the United Kingdom is less tolerant of motorized hoverboards than a handful of countries abroad.

-Hoverboard and Segway Laws Flying around the United Kingdom
+Update to Hoverboard and Segway Laws in the United Kingdom